fanoframework/fanoframework.github.io/security/handling-cors/index.md

 ## Register dispatcher with support middleware

-Because we need to execute middlewares, we cannot use `TSimpleDispatcher` class which by default is already registered when we use, for example, `TBasicAppSeriveProvider` class.
+Because we need to execute middlewares, we cannot use `TSimpleDispatcher` class which by default is already registered when we use, for example, `TBasicAppServiceProvider` class.

 So we need to use `TDispatcher` class which support middlewares.